Ousret/HTML-Parser/README.md

 ==================

 TODO list :
-* the part which seeks the markups
-* the part which makes the difference between li and other markup
-* the part which saves the content of li markup
+* Bunch of bug to be corrected
+* Generate docs and create CUnit tests.

 Objectives :
-* making a single & unique parser on only one page
+* making a single & unique parser for all HTML page even wierd one.
-* making a better parsing using standard input for the first parse
-* making a second parsing replacing specified caracters by others
+* using command to extract specific data
 * formatting the output to be usable in DB or other

 Author(s):